-19. The Program remains supportive of the participating countries' efforts to provide one-stop and single electronic window services for the business community in the long term, including the joint customs control initiative by Kazakhstan and the Kyrgyz Republic.
+17. The Program remains supportive of the participating countries' efforts to provide one-stop and single electronic window services for the business community in the long term, including the joint customs control initiative by Kazakhstan and the Kyrgyz Republic.
 The "time release study" by Kazakhstan Customs on the joint control at the Akzhol-Kordai shows significant reduction in clearance time.
-Encouraged by the positive outcome, Kyrgyz and Kazakhstan Customs will soon initiate joint control at the Aktilek-Karasuu crossing point, and Mongolia Customs is considering a proposal to pilot-test with PRC Customs at a crossing point to be agreed by the two countries' customs administrations.
+Encouraged by the positive outcome, Kyrgyz and Kazakhstan Customs will soon initiate joint control at the Aktilek-Karasuu crossing point, and Mongolia Customs is discussing with PRC Customs for a pilot-test at a crossing point to be agreed by the two countries' customs administrations.
+A meeting for this purpose was held in April 2006 in the PRC.
 Mongolia Customs is currently preparing a strategic framework for single electronic window practices.